Thermopower and thermophase in a $d$-wave superconductor: Model and Methods

 where $i\sigma_2$ is the singlet spin structure ($\sigma_2$ is the 2nd Pauli matrix in spin space).
 The $d$-wave orbital basis function is $\eta(\pF)=\sqrt{2}\cos\left[2\left(\varphi_\mathrm{F}-\alpha\right)\right]$, where $\varphi_\mathrm{F}$ is the angle between $\pF$ and the $x$-axis and the angle $\alpha$ gives the misorientation of the $d$-wave clover to the device main axis, see Fig.~\ref{fig:model_tempbiased_wire}.
 The order parameter amplitude satisfies the following gap equation

-where the trace over spin projects out the singlet component, $\lambda$ is the superconducting coupling constant, and $\NF$ is the density of states per spin in the normal state.
-We assume a circular Fermi surface, in which case the Fermi surface average is defined as
+where the trace over spin projects out the singlet component, $\lambda$ is the superconducting coupling constant, $\varepsilon_\mathrm{c}$ is an energy cut-off, and $\NF$ is the density of states per spin in the normal state.
+The linearized gap equation can be used to eliminate the coupling constant $\lambda$ and the cut-off $\varepsilon_\mathrm{c}$ in favor of the superconducting transition temperature $T_\mathrm{c}$, which then becomes the natural energy scale of the theory.
+We assume a circular Fermi surface, in which case the Fermi surface average appearing in \Neqref{eq:gapequation} is defined as

 The Keldysh matrix structure of $\check{h}_\mathrm{mf}$ is simple, $\check{h}_\mathrm{mf} = \hat\Delta\check{1}$, while the Nambu structure is $\hat\Delta=\Re(\Delta)\hat\tau_1-\Im(\Delta)\hat\tau_2$.
 In equilibrium, the order parameter can be taken real, while under non-equilibrium it is complex.
 We may introduce the phase $\chi(\RR)$ of the order parameter as $\Delta_0(\RR)=|\Delta_0(\RR)|\exp[{i\chi(\RR)}]$.
 Its gradient gives the superfluid momentum $\ps(\RR)=\tfrac{\hbar}{2}\nabla\chi(\RR)$ and is related to the presence of superflow.